Lucy (hominid): Subsequent findings

 In the afternoon, all members of the expedition returned to the gully to section off the site and prepare it for careful excavation and collection, which eventually took three weeks.
-That first evening they celebrated at the camp; at some stage during the evening they named fossil AL 288-1 "Lucy", after the Beatles' song "Lucy in the Sky with Diamonds" (1967), which was being played loudly and repeatedly on a tape recorder in the camp.
+That first evening they celebrated at the camp; and at some stage during the evening they named fossil AL 288-1 "Lucy", after the Beatles' song "Lucy in the Sky with Diamonds" (1967), which was being played loudly and repeatedly on a tape recorder in the camp.

-Over the next three weeks the team found several hundred pieces or fragments of bone with no duplication, confirming their original speculation that the pieces were from a single individual; ultimately, it was determined that an amazing 40 percent of a hominin skeleton was recovered at the site.
+Over the next three weeks the team found several hundred pieces or fragments of bone with no duplication, which confirmed their original speculation that the pieces were from a single individual.
+Ultimately, it was determined that 40% of a hominin skeleton was recovered at the site.
 Johanson assessed it as female based on the one complete pelvic bone and sacrum, which indicated the width of the pelvic opening.

 Assembling the pieces

 Lucy was tall, weighed 29 kg, and (after reconstruction) looked somewhat like a chimpanzee.
-The creature had a small brain like a chimpanzee, but the pelvis and leg bones were almost identical in function to those of modern humans, showing with certainty that Lucy's species were hominins that had stood upright and had walked erect.
+She had a small brain like a chimpanzee, but the pelvis and leg bones were almost identical in function to those of modern humans, showing with certainty that Lucy's species were hominins that had stood upright and erect in their walking gait.

 Reconstruction in Cleveland

-With the permission of the government of Ethiopia, Johanson brought all the skeletal fragments to the Cleveland Museum of Natural History in Ohio, where they were stabilized and reconstructed by anthropologist Owen Lovejoy.
-Lucy the pre-human hominid and fossil hominin, captured much public notice; she became almost a household name at the time.
+With the permission of the government of Ethiopia, Johanson brought all the skeletal fragments to the Cleveland Museum of Natural History in Ohio, where they were stabilized and reconstructed by anthropologist Claude Lovejoy, and where "Lucy" captured much public notice.
 Some nine years later, and fully assembled, she was returned to Ethiopia.